Questions and answers: the sale of MD Financial Management (MD)

 Why did the CMA decide to sell MD?

-The decision to sell MD Financial Management (MD) supports the CMA’s new 2020 strategic vision — and ensures the association will be supporting members and better health for decades to come.
+The decision to sell MD Financial Management (MD) supports the CMA’s 2020 strategic vision — and ensures the association will be supporting members and better health for decades to come.

-MD has been an industry leader on many fronts and wants to continue to evolve to meet the financial needs and life goals of physicians.
+MD has been an industry leader on many fronts and wanted to evolve to continue meeting the financial needs of physicians.
 This next phase of MD’s journey will enable it to deliver even more value to all of Canada’s physicians and their families.

-What does this mean for MD clients?
-Will I continue to be served by my MD advisor?
+What does this mean for MD services?

+The MD brand, its unique physician-specific service model, its financial products and the expertise of the MD team is being maintained.
 MD advisors will remain salaried employees and will continue to provide the same independent advice.

 Why was Scotiabank selected?